k-stz/config-weaver-operator/README.md

   - Cleaner and easier to audit

 => TODO: review the TokenRequest solution

+#### Complication: ownerReference for namespaced Ressource
+To easy a multitenant implementation, namespaced CR (`ConfigMapSync`) is preferred.
+But the created ConfigMaps can't then set the ownerReference, as this is forbidden to point to a namespaced owner.
+What do we need the ownerReference for:
+- easy GC: when deleting CR all childs dependents will also be deletd
+- easy dependent watch: the controller-runtime framework has a convenient watch implementation for owned objects.
+Now that it's missing, we'd need to implement a mechanism to watch changes on all the ConfigMaps and figure out the namespaced `ConifgMapSync`` that owns them.

+Possible Solutions:
+- Index + Watch with "Predicate Filters":
+  - The configmaps will be labeld with a owner-namespace and owner-name.
+  - The ConfigMapSync CRs can be indexed!
+See "mgr.GetFieldIndexer"...
+  - watch ConfigMaps with a custom event handler, instead of .Owns() use .Watches()... effectively triggereing the reconciliation handler for hte ConfigMapSync controller whenever a ConfigMap is updated with the labels set!
+  - finalizers: to get GC back in, we can implement logic on the /finalizer subresource!

 ## Description
 // TODO(user): An in-depth paragraph about your project and overview of use